(Updated on June 27, 2018: Now with 10 analyzers.)

 NetFlow is one of the most popular technologies for network monitoring and traffic analysis.
-If you have intelligent switches and/or routers, they may support NetFlow.
+If you have intelligent switches and/or routers, they may support NetFlow, and you can add software or appliance-based probes that export NetFlow.
 When your network grows to the point that seeing what’s going on has become tricky, tools leveraging NetFlow may be the solution.
-Here we’ll explain what traffic monitoring and analysis are about, and we’ll round up the best NetFlow analyzers and collectors that are free on Windows.

 Intro to traffic monitoring and analysis

 Why can’t I get to Google?
 Why is the network slow?
 Did that server just go down?
 Is that old switch failing?

 Uh oh – is there something funny going on?